RMS Cedric: Notable passengers

-The leader of the Baháʼí Faith, `Abdu'l-Bahá, travelled on board Cedric from Alexandria, Egypt, leaving on 25 March 1912, travelling via Naples, Italy on 28 March and arriving in New York City on 11 April 1912.
-On 5 December 1912 he travelled on the Celtic from New York to Liverpool.
-Shoghi Effendi, as a youth 15 years old, accompanied ‘Abdu’l-Bahá from Egypt, disembarking in Italy.
+The leader of the Baháʼí Faith, `Abdu'l-Bahá, travelled aboard Cedric from Alexandria, Egypt, leaving on 25 March 1912, travelling via Naples, Italy on 28 March and arriving in New York City on 11 April 1912.
+On 5 December 1912 he travelled on Celtic from New York to Liverpool.
+Shoghi Effendi, as a 15-year-old youth, accompanied ‘Abdu’l-Bahá from Egypt, disembarking in Italy.